manuroe/messagerie/README.md

 # SwiftUI
 Well done Apple!
 SwiftUI makes me happy to code UI again.
 Once you understood the 3 levels of data binding, writting UI is most of the time flawless and quick and fun.

 They way it allows (and advices) you to cut views into small and independant ones is powerful.
 You can move a view to another container view with no drawbacks.
 You remember Interface Build?
 When you needed to click on tons of buttons to create lost contraints?
 This time is gone :)

 ## Performance
 There is no doubt that SwiftUI performs very well.
 I hit no performance issues on the timeline.
 I even tried to display webviews into the timeline without any issues.
-You can see Matrix widgets webviews displayed within the timeline [here](cdcd)
+You can see Matrix widgets webviews displayed and running within the timeline with no issue [here](cdcd)

 ## Gripes